Why You Feel Exhausted Studying for the Bar Exam

 There’s a lot of bloat and distraction out there.

-Reduce the noise and focus on what’s important
+Reduce the noise, and focus on what’s important

 Should you collect a pile of study resources (that you can’t even pick from)?
 Ask for everyone’s study schedules?
 Join every study group?

 We want a higher signal-to-noise ratio and lower bloat.
-Sometimes you do have to try different things to know what works well for you.
+Sometimes you have to try different things to know what works well for you.

 What is the right approach for you?
 It’s whatever helps you understand and retain the material and answer questions correctly.
 Instead of hunting for the best strategy, find the right one.